convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/shared-action-components/sharedaction.md

 title: SharedAction
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/mobile-application/components/shared-action-components/sharedaction/
 metadesc: Defines  SharedAction  component.
 This component helps defining an entire action logic.
 It is shared between all your applications.
-You can add a  S
+You can add a
 ObjGroup: Shared Actions
 ObjCatName: shared-action-components
 ObjName: UIActionStack